stennety/mywebsite/_posts/2024-5-13-build-a-local-ai-system.md

 * You may not know what services will run on your server in the future
 * You need to experiments some time until the requirements are clear enough
 * Start small to tune and mature your use case

-If you want assistance in your build you can telegram https://t.me/+_G7A01Ue45FhMGE0